Sioux Falls Regional Airport: Ground transportation

-As of 2022, there is no public transit service to the Sioux Falls Regional Airport.
-The nearest Sioux Area Metro bus stop is located approximately one mile away.
+Up until February 2025, Sioux Area Metro (SAM) offered their SAM on Demand service to the airport.
+Regular bus service to the airport began in February 2025.
+The SAM Bus Stop is located at the terminal.

 Incidents

 On March 8, 1972, two people died after a Cessna arriving from Fairmont, Minnesota hit power lines on final approach.

 On June 16, 1981, one person died and three people were injured after a single-engine Cessna experienced engine failure and crashed on takeoff.

 On November 30, 1982, two people died after a Cessna P210 crashed short of the runway at night in fog.

 On September 24, 1983, a modified ultralight aircraft crashed during an air show, killing its pilot and only occupant.

 On November 6, 1983, a Convair 580 operating for Republic Airways struck a bird on landing, which penetrated the windshield and hit the captain in the face.
 The first officer completed the landing without further incident.

 On December 20, 1983, Ozark Air Lines Flight 650 struck a snow plow on the runway while landing, killing the driver of the snow plow.

 On December 9, 2011, a Cessna 421-C aircraft crashed shortly after takeoff less than a mile from the airport into an open field.
 All 4 passengers on board were killed when the aircraft burst into flames upon crashing.

 On April 8, 2018, an Allegiant Airlines McDonnell Douglas MD-83 arriving from Las Vegas overran the runway due to snow and ice.
 No passengers were injured.

 On December 25, 2018, a Beechcraft Baron, registered N6745V, crashed in southeast Sioux Falls while approaching runway 33.
 The pilot and one passenger died.